 Are you searching for reliable information on fitness and nutrition but find the colossal amount of information out there, confusing, contradictory and hard to sift through?
 Don’t worry; you’re not alone.
 When in doubt turn to science, in this case, sports science.
-Kinesiologist and 8fit fitness instructor Coach Amé explains the growing importance of sport and exercise science in understanding the body in relation to physical exertion.
-She also debunks the five most popular yet inaccurate fitness myths out there.
+Kinesiologist and 8fit fitness instructors explain the growing importance of sport and exercise science in understanding the body in relation to physical exertion.
+They also debunks the five most popular yet inaccurate fitness myths out there.

 What is sports science?

 The science of sport (or sports medicine) examines how the human body functions during exercise.
 This field of study applies scientific principals to understand how sport and physical activity affects health and performance.
 In a world of fad workout trends, sports science serves to discern fact from fiction with peer-reviewed studies, in-depth research, and performance testing/measurement.

 Sports science forges links between the physiology and psychology of sport, as well as anatomy, biomechanics and motor control of the body in movement.
 Through the study of sports science, the broader world of fitness better understands how the human body reacts to exercise and training in different environments and conditions.

 The study of the human body and the ability to improve its physical performance goes back as far as ancient Greece — think Olympic Games.
 Over time, universities steadily began to embrace sport and exercise science as a valid academic field — especially in the last 100 years.
 Anatomists and medical physicians started to pay more attention to the effects of exercise on the human body and researchers gradually began to specialize, resulting in sports medicine defined as science in and of itself.